-Who is this Brain Health Trainer Certification course for?
+Who is this Brain Health Trainer course for?

-How long is the Brain Health Trainer Certification course?
+How long is the Brain Health Trainer course?

-Is the Brain Health Trainer Certification course all videos?
+Is the Brain Health Trainer course all videos?

-Do I get CECs/CEUs from the Brain Health Trainer Certification course?
+Do I get CECs/CEUs from the Brain Health Trainer course?

-Do I have to earn a specific amount of CECs/CEUs to maintain my Brain Health Trainer Certification?
+Do I have to earn a specific amount of CECs/CEUs to maintain my Brain Health Trainer Certificate?

 I am not a Health, Wellness, or Fitness Professional.
 Can I still benefit from this course?